How and when you can use AI in your studies, Copilot, guidelines for exams, cheating and challenges with AI.

 Biased answers

-AI tools work by having learnt a very large amount of data, but we don't know what that data is.
+AI tools have been trained on a very large amount of data, but we don’t know what that data is.
 This means that you can sometimes get biased answers, or simple answers to complex questions, if the tool has been trained on sources that are not objective, i.e. representing a certain ideology or coming from a small sample of countries.
-You must always be critical of the answers you get from AI and check against other sources.
+You must always be critical of the answers you get from AI and check them against other sources.

 Copyright